gitbls/sdm/Docs/Disk-Encryption.md

 * There is currently no standalone way to use the `cryptpart` plugin.
 It must be run via sdm (contrast with `sdm-cryptconfig` that does not require sdm installed).
 That said, sdm is quite easy to install and has a very small footprint.

 * Yubikey unlock is only supported for the rootfs.
 Data partitions can be unlocked using a keydisk or a passphrase

+* Network Bound Disk Encryption (NBDE) unlock is only supported for the rootfs.

 * Your system MUST be fully updated with apt before starting the encryption process documented here (`sudo apt update ; sudo apt full-upgrade`)